anan-ara/cs124-lab2/design/design.md

 However, he tried to click on the priority emojis several times, and was confused by the fact that nothing happened.
 To address this, we made clicking on the priority emojis show the drop down as well, so that users can change the priority emojis through the sub menu when they click on the priority icon.
 At first, he was also a confused as to what the priority emojis represented.
 However, he figured it out when he went to the "Change Priority Emoji" screen.
 To address this, we initialized the todo list with a list of items in the beginning that tell users how to use the app.
 In this "tutorial", we included the meanings of the default emojis.

+## Testing Group 8: Sidhant Rastogi

+Would be nice to see when the tasks are creation.

+Creation is a weird word for a sorting query.

+Would be nice if subnotes can be added.

+The emojis aren't immediately obvious.
+Red Yellow Green is probably better.
+Low should be green (?)

+Right now sorting is capital letters first

+Searching case sensitivity

 # Final Design